ofernandopro/ofernandopro/README.md

 <!--<img src="https://github.com/ofernandopro/ofernandopro/blob/master/codegif.gif" align="right" width="300">-->

-I'm Fernando Moreira and I'm a brazilian Front-end Developer.
-I value for the code organization and I speak fluent English and native Portuguese.
-Currently, I am an Information Systems student in the best computer science university of Brazil (UFMG).
-Through self-study I am building a solid foundation in both Front-end with React and Back-end with NodeJS!
+I’m a junior Front-End Developer diving into ReactJS and NodeJS.
+I’m currently a Computer Information Systems student in the best computer science university of Brazil (UFMG).

+Always concerned with the User Experience, code organization and using data-metrics to reach high retention rates.

 <!-- Actual text -->